-Investments and other non-current receivables mainly include debt instruments and investment fund units as well as investments relating to cross-border leasing transactions that were terminated early whose B-loans were nevertheless continued.
+Investments and non-current other receivables mainly include debt instruments and investment fund units as well as investments relating to cross-border leasing transactions that were terminated early whose B-loans were nevertheless continued.
 Interest income calculated using the effective interest method is recognised in the financial result.